openlawlibrary/pygls/.vscode/extensions/pygls-playground/README.md

 1. Goto the `Extensions` tab (`Ctrl+Shift+X`), find the `pygls-playground` extension in the *Recommended* section (not by searching in the marketplace!) and click the `Install Workspace Extension` button.
    **If the button only says "Install", you've not found the right version of this extension**

 1. You will need to make sure that VSCode is using a virtual environment that contains an installation of `pygls`.
    The `Python: Select Interpreter` command can be used to pick the correct one.

-   Alternatively, you can set the `pygls.server.pythonPath` option in the `.vscode/settings.json` file

-### Run Extension (VSCode v1.88 and older)

-1. Open this directory in VS Code

-1. The playground relies on the [Python extension for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for choosing the appropriate Python environment in which to run the example language servers.
-   If you haven't already, you will need to install it and reload the window.

-1. Open the Run and Debug view (`ctrl + shift + D`)

-1. Select `Launch Client` and press `F5`, this will open a second VSCode window with the `pygls-playground` extension enabled.

-1. You will need to make sure that VSCode is using a virtual environment that contains an installation of `pygls`.
-   The `Python: Select Interpreter` command can be used to pick the correct one.